John Phillips (musician): Later years and death

 In 1981, Phillips was convicted of drug trafficking.
-Subsequently, he and his daughter Mackenzie made the rounds in the media in an anti-drug campaign, helping to reduce his prison time to only a month in jail, of which he spent three weeks (one week off for good behavior) at Allenwood Prison Camp, in Allenwood, Pennsylvania.
+Subsequently, he and his daughter Mackenzie made the rounds in the media in an anti-drug campaign, helping to reduce his prison time to a month in jail, of which he spent three weeks (one week off for good behavior) at Allenwood Prison Camp, in Allenwood, Pennsylvania.
 Upon his release, he re-formed the Mamas and the Papas with Mackenzie Phillips, Spanky McFarlane (of the group Spanky and Our Gang) and Denny Doherty.
 Throughout the rest of his life, Phillips toured with various incarnations of this group.

-His best-selling autobiography, Papa John, was published in 1986.
+His autobiography, Papa John, was published in 1986.

-With Terry Melcher, Mike Love, and former Journeymen colleague Scott McKenzie, he co-wrote the number-one single for the Beach Boys, "Kokomo".
+With Terry Melcher, Mike Love, and former Journeymen colleague Scott McKenzie, he co-wrote the number-one single "Kokomo" for the Beach Boys.
 The song was used in the 1988 film Cocktail and was nominated for a Grammy Award (Best Song Written specifically for a Motion Picture or Television) and a Golden Globe Award for Best Song.

 His years of drug addiction resulted in health problems that required a liver transplant in 1992.
 Several months later, photographs of him drinking alcohol in a bar in Palm Springs, California, were published in the National Enquirer.
 On March 14, 1994, during his first Howard Stern Show appearance since the transplant, he said, "Occasionally I have a drink", when asked if he still drank.

-Phillips spent his last years in Palm Springs, California, with Farnaz Arassteh, his fourth wife.
+Phillips spent his last years in Palm Springs, California, with Farnaz Arasteh, his fourth wife.
 On March 18, 2001, he died of heart failure in Los Angeles at the age of 65, days after completing recording sessions for a new album.
-He is interred at Forest Lawn Cemetery in Cathedral City, near Palm Springs.
+He is interred at Forest Lawn Cemetery in Cathedral City, near Palm Springs where later his third wife Genevieve Waite was buried as well.

 Personal life

 Phillips married Susan Adams of a wealthy Virginia family on May 7, 1957.
 They had a son, Jeffrey, and a daughter, Mackenzie.

 While touring California with The Journeymen, Phillips met teenager Holly Michelle Gilliam, with whom he had an extramarital affair.
-After the affair caused the dissolution of his marriage to Adams, he married Gilliam on December 31, 1962, and she thereafter became Michelle Phillips.
+The affair caused the dissolution of his marriage to Adams; subsequently he married Michelle on December 31, 1962.
 The couple had one child together, Chynna Phillips, vocalist of the 1990s pop trio Wilson Phillips.
 Denny Doherty and Michelle started an affair in 1965.
 Phillips and Michelle divorced in May 1969.

-Phillips married his third wife, actress and model Geneviève Waïte on January 30, 1972.
+Phillips married his third wife, actress and model Genevieve Waite, on January 30, 1972.
 The couple had two children, Tamerlane and Bijou Phillips.
-Phillips and Waïte divorced in 1985.
+Phillips and Waite divorced in 1985.

-Phillips married his fourth wife, artist Farnaz Arassteh, on February 3, 1995.
+Phillips married his fourth wife, painter and artist Farnaz Arasteh, on February 3, 1995.